skarfie123/skarfie123.github.io/content/2023-09-02_Optimising a Julia Fractal Animation.md

 ## Animation

 My next idea was to animate it.
 I wanted to see how the image looks "over time".
 Each frame would use `MAX_ITER` corresponding the frame number.
 In the basic first version, all it did was vary the `MAX_ITER` and generate each image independently in sequence.
 This turned out to be very slow, taking 2210 seconds (~37 minutes) for 360 frames.
 That is a long time for a 15 second video (24fps).
+Later I switch to 1000 frames, but with this version, I estimate it would take around 2 hours!

 I also timed each frame:
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTFf5LQnajqj0EReuj4TshAeTfe3XIF9aJUBV6LPWKiSrJ_QDXR_Fc_WjVI5T8B3yFNplbLbYFbFMbW/pubchart?oid=813755211&amp;format=interactive"></iframe>